 Instead of doing an energetic diagnosis of a specific city or town in Costa Rica, I have decided I am going to do an energetic diagnosis of Costa Rica as a whole.

 Because of how unconcerned the people of Costa Rica are there is very little momentum here.
 Scarcity drives desire and desire creates momentum so perhaps that is why there is so little momentum here.
 People live simply and so they do not want for much.
 Costa Rica feels cut off from the rest of the hustle and bustle of the world and the world’s various regimes.
-Visionaries who want to make a difference stick out like a sore thumb or a foreign species amongst the general population that seems quite satisfied with the way things are.
+Visionaries who want to make a difference stick out like a sore thumb or a foreign species amongst the general population that seems resigned to the way things are.
 The dominant religion is Catholicism.
 But unlike many of the South American countries, where being zealous about religion is what keeps people emotionally afloat, Costa Ricans feel more like they are trying to be Catholic.
-As you can tell, the dominant negative vibration of the country is not very negative.
-It is a super high vibrational place.

 The dominant positive vibration of Costa Rica is: Fecundity.
 Fecundity is basically fruitfulness and fertility.
 The ability to produce abundant healthy growth or offspring.
 It refers to a powerful productivity, usually in the area of natural growth, either from the earth or by human creation.
 The dominant positive vibration of the country of Costa Rica is quite different to many countries because it is not a vibration contributed by the people.
 It is a vibration contributed by the land itself.
 After coming here, I am now convinced that this (along with the peace-loving culture here) is why Costa Rica is showing up for so many seers as an epicenter for The New Earth.

-The life force energy in Costa Rica is just so unbelievable.
-It’s something you have to see for yourself to believe.
-Rural Costa Rica would be a wonderful place to come spend time if you were struggling with infertility as well or tissue degeneration.
+The life force energy in Costa Rica is so unbelievable, it’s something you have to see for yourself to believe.
+Rural Costa Rica would be a wonderful place to come spend time if you were struggling with infertility or tissue degeneration.
 The dominant vibration of this place forces you into vitality and reproductive ripeness on all levels.
 This fecundity creates a lush, pillowy energy field across the whole country.
 The country is blanketed in vegetation too dense to walk through.
 The result is the most incredible oxygen saturated air.
 This air is so healing to the body to breathe.
 The national slogan is “Pura Vida”.
 It essentially means ‘pure life’.
-And aside from the infiltration of American Consumer products, the country lives up to the name.
+And aside from the infiltration of American Consumer products and many third world country type environmental behaviors, the country lives up to the name.
 It would be possible to live a pure life here in Costa Rica.
 A life that is unpolluted by so many of the detrimental influences that exist in the rest of the world.

 Since being here, I have not felt the sense of impending doom that I feel in so much of the world at this time.
 Instead it is in the distance, like an emotional earthquake happening in a foreign land.
 Several places around the world are becoming more unsafe by the minute.
 And when individual countries (especially countries that are in power) go into defense mode that makes the whole world unsafe.
 Conflict in the world is heating up and heating up.
 Unfortunately, like usual, the citizens of the world have no idea what is going on underneath the surface charade they are seeing through the media.
 Most of which is in fact pure façade.